 - Get a claim form from your council.
 You’ll need to contact your local authority for a claim form to register for a council tax discount (find contact details via the Government’s ‘Apply for Council Tax Reduction’ service).

 - Then, you’ll need a doctor’s diagnosis.
 A registered medical practitioner must have diagnosed you as severely mentally impaired.
-In some cases, you’ll need to attach a written diagnosis to your claim – in others you just give your doctor’s details and they’ll be contacted for confirmation.
+In some cases, you’ll need to attach a written diagnosis to your claim – in others, you give your doctor’s details, and they’ll be contacted for confirmation.
 GPs are not allowed to charge you for this certification.

 - Fill the form in and send it off to your council.
 You may be asked to attach some supporting evidence, such as the doctor’s diagnosis or evidence of eligibility for relevant benefits.

-Procedures do vary by council, so if you want to know how long it will take for the discount to be applied, it’s best to check with yours directly
+Procedures vary by council, so if you want to know how long the discount will take to apply, it’s best to check with yours directly.

 How to get a rebate if you’ve already overpaid

 Here it gets a bit trickier – not all councils allow you to apply for a backdated discount, though we think they should.
 If your council does allow you to make a retrospective claim, here is what you will need to do:

 - You’ll need to write to your local authority explaining the circumstances.
 You’ll need to do this separately, even if you’re claiming for a reduction in the future, though you can attach your rebate letter to the claim form.

 - You don’t need to explain why you didn’t apply for a reduction earlier.
 But you must prove the criteria for a discount applied at the relevant time in the past.

 - It’s worth noting that different councils seem to have varying interpretations of the reclaim process.
 However, the most common way of calculating when the reclaim should be backdated to seems to be based on when the person who is ‘SMI’ first started receiving a qualifying benefit.